estnltk/ettenten-experiments/spellcheck_evaluation/readme.md

 ### Resources and scripts

  * `ewtb_ud_utils.py` -- module that contains utilities for processing [UD format Estonian Web TreeBank (EWTB)](https://github.com/UniversalDependencies/UD_Estonian-EWT/) corpus.
-Includes utilities for: **a)** loading corpus files with annotation post-corrections that improve comparability to Vabamorf's annotations; **b)** aligning UD's morphological annotations to Vabamorf's annotations; **c)** finding differences between Vabamorf's morph_analysis layer and morphological annotations in EWTB's syntax layer; **d)** getting summary statistics about matches and mismatches between Vabamorf's annotations and UD annotations;
+Includes utilities for: **a)** loading corpus files with annotation post-corrections that improve comparability to Vabamorf's annotations; **b)** aligning UD's morphological annotations to Vabamorf's annotations; **c)** finding differences between Vabamorf's morph_analysis layer and morphological annotations in EWTB's syntax layer; **d)** getting summary statistics about matches and mismatches between Vabamorf's annotations and UD annotations, and summary statistics about the quality of morphological disambiguation;

- * `spellchecker_evaluation_via_morph.ipynb` -- the notebook containing experiment description, source code and results.
-The experiment evaluates how spellchecker's suggestions can improve the quality of morphological analysis on the EWTB corpus.
-Also, the notebook shows how methods and classes from the module `ewtb_ud_utils.py` can be used;
+ * [`spellchecker_eval_via_morph_analysis.ipynb`](spellchecker_eval_via_morph_analysis.ipynb) -- an experiment that evaluates how spellchecker's suggestions can improve the quality of _Vabamorf's morphological analysis_ (excluding disambiguation) on the EWTB corpus;

+ * [`spellchecker_eval_morph_disambiguation.ipynb`](spellchecker_eval_morph_disambiguation.ipynb) -- an experiment that evaluates how adding spellchecker's suggestions as new normalized words affects the quality of _Vabamorf's morphological disambiguation_ on the EWTB corpus;

+    Both experiment notebooks also show how methods and classes from the module `ewtb_ud_utils.py` can be used;